bwoo14/2420_week11_Lab/README.md

 - The new directory must match the directory specified in the `ExecStart` directive
 - Run the command `sudo mkdir /opt/<directory name>` where `<directory name>` is the name of the directory you want to specify
 - For us, the command was `sudo mkdir /opt/backup-script`

+- Run the command `sudo cp backup-script /opt/backup-script` to move the script file into the newly created directory